boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 ## Back on track

-Being a JavaScript engine / interpreter, implementing the ECMAScript specification is our raison d'être.
-One of our primary goals is to implement the specification to high degree of conformance.
-This is even more so important because Temporal represents roughly 7-8% of the current conformance test suite (~4000 of the ~50,000 tests).
+Being Boa a JavaScript engine / interpreter, developing a correct implementation of the ECMAScript specification is our raison d'être.
+This, in consequence, makes implementing Temporal one of our most important goals, since it represents roughly 7-8% of the current conformance test suite (~4000 of the ~50,000 tests).

 When the PR of the first prototype of Temporal for Boa was submitted a